xoNelz/Soccermatics/course/source/index.rst

 Sloan Sports Analytics and The Opta Forum.

 It is also a fun and interesting way to learn mathematical modelling techniques used in many areas.

-This course isn't the same as a normal maths, statistics or machine learning course, where you might learn specific techniques.
+Indeed, this course isn't the same as a normal maths, statistics or machine learning course, where you might learn specific techniques.
 The type of techniques we will use vary alot.
 We will start with techniques from data visualisation, then move on to logistic regression, learn about various probability distributions, a bit of geometry and physics, self-propelled particles